rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

     can be provided if it is not possible to provide a list of all supported scopes. response_types_supported

     REQUIRED.
-MUST be set to code, since only authorization code flow is supported by this profile. claims_supported
+MUST only contain `code`, since only authorization code flow is supported by this profile. claims_supported